syncthing/syncthing/users/config.rst

     Syncthing) on this device.

 rescanIntervalS
     The rescan interval, in seconds.
+Can be set to zero to disable when external plugins are used to trigger rescans.

 ignorePerms
     True if the folder should ignore permissions.